Skip to main content

 ParameterTypeDescription

-transporterObjectA transporter created with nodemailer.createTransport()
+transporterObjectA transporter instance created with nodemailer.createTransport()

-stepStringEither 'compile' or 'stream'
+stepStringThe pipeline stage: either 'compile' or 'stream'

-pluginFnFunction(mail, done)Your plugin function (see API below)
+pluginFnFunction(mail, done)Your plugin function (see the Plugin API section below)

 Plugin API

-mail object
+The mail object

 PropertyAvailable atDescription